spotify/luigi/doc/configuration.rst

   reschedule a job if it is found to not be done when attempting to run a dependent job.
 This defaults to 1.

+max-shown-tasks
+  .. versionadded:: 1.0.20
+  The maximum number of tasks returned in a task_list api call.
+This will restrict the number of tasks shown in any section in the visualiser.
+Small values can alleviate frozen browsers when there are too many done tasks.
+This defaults to 100000 (one hundred thousand).

 no_configure_logging
   If true, logging is not configured.
 Defaults to false.